 The following graph shows these three average curves together.

-%all the average curve of all the IF curves, the good class and the bad class.
+%the average curve of all the IF curves, the good class and the bad class.
 The light grey shows all the curves.
 The two red horizontal lines are the theoretical maximum value and the theoretical minimum value.
 The axis is adjusted to 0-2000ms as a few individuals start their first fixation quite late causing a rather short total fixation time.
-The 2000ms time ensures the involvement of every individual.
+The 2000ms time ensures the involvement of every individuals.

 It’s obvious that the IF values increases by time, which means the consistency of local fixation distribution decrease by time.
 With the exposure time increases, the difference of people’s individual visual habits gradually works, decentralizing the fixations of different viewers.